Why England Slept: Publication

 The book was originally intended to be no more than a college thesis.
 It was rated magna cum laude by professor Henry A. Yeomans and cum laude plus by professor Carl J. Friedrich.
 However, Kennedy's father, Joseph P. Kennedy Sr., keen to elevate his son's reputation, encouraged Kennedy to convert the thesis into book form and publish it.
 He then enlisted the highly influential publishing magnate Henry Luce to write the foreword, and his friend Arthur Krock, former bureau chief of The New York Times, to assist in redrafting the thesis, which had originally been titled "Appeasement At Munich."

 The historian Garry Wills claimed that the assistance amounted to rewriting and retitling the manuscript and finding an agent for its publication.
 As United States ambassador to the United Kingdom, Kennedy Sr. supported British Prime Minister Neville Chamberlain's policy of appeasement during the late 1930s.
 His stance furthering appeasement would eventually cause Kennedy Sr.'s removal as ambassador to the United Kingdom, and prove disastrous for his future political aspirations.
 By contrast, John F. Kennedy broke with his father's support for appeasement, and was moved when he witnessed firsthand the Luftwaffe's bombings of Britain.

 Reception

 After it was published in 1940, the book sold 80,000 copies in the United Kingdom and the United States and collected $40,000 in royalties for Kennedy.
 Income from the British sales were donated to Plymouth, a British city that had recently been bombed by the Luftwaffe.
 Kennedy bought a Buick convertible with the income from the book's North American sales.

 Analysis

 The book addressed Kennedy's belief in the need for objective and detached calculation in foreign policy decisions.
-Kennedy historian and foreign relations professor Fredrik Logevall believed the book demonstrates JFK's "commitment to an unsentimental realism in international affairs".
+Kennedy historian and foreign relations professor Fredrik Logevall believed the book demonstrates Kennedy's "commitment to an unsentimental realism in international affairs".
 Kennedy is telling future policy makers that "foreign threats cannot be dealt with by ignoring them or wishing them away ... they must be confronted by clearheaded and informed calculation".